citp/privacy-policy-historical/c/co/con/contentstudio.io.md

 ## 5\.
 Information we receive from other sources

 We may receive information about you if you use any of the Services we provide.
 We inform you when we collect any data that it may be shared internally and combined with other data collected on our Services.
-For example, when you connect your Facebook account to ContentStudio, you will be able to opt in to the data that ContentStudio is able to collect from Facebook on your behalf.
+For example, when you connect your Facebook account to ContentStudio, you will be able to opt into the data that ContentStudio is able to collect from Facebook on your behalf.

 We may also receive private information about your business profiles from the social network profiles you connect to ContentStudio including Facebook, LinkedIn, Twitter, Google+, Tumblr, and Instagram.